kckrinke/keyfinder-cli/README.md

     Keys are outputed using the Camelot Easymix Wheel notation.
 Similar to Open Key notation `8B` is equivelant to C Major.

+Or, you can specify the `-a` option to have all notations included in the output.

 ### Building

 You will need to have the following dependencies installed on your machine

  * [ffmpeg](https://www.ffmpeg.org/) (This was not tested with `libav`)
  * [libkeyfinder](https://github.com/ibsh/libKeyFinder/)
+ * libavcodec-dev libavformat-dev libavresample-dev libavutil-dev
+ * libboost-filesystem-dev libboost1.62-dev

 As long as these two dependencies are installed then you should be able to simply type: